-- A. Subsurface data: - Report prepared by GeoTest, Inc, entitled: "Geotechnical Engineering Services Report No. 1-10912B Navajo Gallup Water Supply Project BBN9 Reach 10.1.1 Chlorinator Building Relocation, McKinley County, New Mexico", dated December 6, 2021.
+- A. Subsurface data: - 1.
+Report prepared by Geo-Test, entitled: "Geotechnical Engineering Services Report No. 1-10912C Navajo Gallup Water Supply Project Beacon Bisti N9 Reach 10.2.1 Pump Station & Chlorinator Buildings, dated November 11, 2021.
 Refer to Exhibit A of the Contract Documents. - 2.
 "Soil and Rock Potholing" data, as prepared by Souder, Miller & Associates.
 Refer to Exhibit B of the Contract Documents.
+To be completed prior to 100% Design - 3.
+Soil Chemical Analysis for NGWSP BBN9 Reach 10.2.1, as prepared by SMA.